EduardoRFS/hash-test/README.md

 - how to describe parallel operations in this diagram
 - why use a lib when microservices(type consistency and compatibility, auto break shit)

+- why no-shadow
+- check dependencies
+- custom value for date
+- date int64 because makes it universally available a single data type
+- business in e2e because it was easy
+- env for tests
+- is valueInCents of total or the discount value?
 - send value instead of product_id?
 - lerna